ldtteam/minecolonies/README.md

 1. Open Gitkraken
 2. Click `File → Clone Repo`
 3. Select GitHub.com and choose a base folder to clone to.
-4. Write Minecolonies in the Repository to clone and select the one by ldtteam.
+4. Write MineColonies in the "Repository to Clone" and select the one by ldtteam.

 ![](https://i.imgur.com/jVTXyCJ.png)

-5. Click Clone the repo.
+5. Click 'Clone the Repo'.

 #### Compile MineColonies (Command-line)
 1. Navigate to the MineColonies folder, and run a `dir` to make sure the `build.gradle` file is where you expect it to be.